The Best Types of Life Insurance in Canada

 Accelerated policies

-Accelerated policies, or simplified issue policies, are faster, more streamlined, and rely on data analytics to assess your risk.
+Accelerated underwriting policies are faster, more streamlined, and rely on data analytics to assess your risk.
 Insurers will typically look into your prescription histories, motor vehicle reports, and do credit checks.
-It skips the medical exam and can get you a policy approval quickly (between hours and days as opposed to weeks), especially for healthy individuals.
+You may be able to skip the medical exam and get approved quickly (between hours and days as opposed to weeks), especially if you’re young and healthy.

 No-medical life insurance